 The US eventually imposed quotas on Eastern European immigration making it still tougher to get into the United States.
 As the 1920s progressed, several Mlynov families split up as they attempted to get into the United States.
 In 1921, Sonia Demb (Sylvia Penn) left before her parents, Motel and Freida Demb (later Deming), and headed to a relative in Springfield, MA, where she soon was married.
 Her parents and younger sister followed her to Springfield in 1924 but soon moved to be close to other relatives in Baltimore.

 Left behind in Europe was Sylvia Demb's brother, Julius, who apparently couldn't get his immigration papers and was left behind to fend for himself.
 Oral tradition reports the harrowing experience he had getting out of Poland.
 He and his friend walked away from Mlynov with essentially nothing on their backs and after several days of travel found an abandoned building to sleep in overnight.
 Julius's friend was sleeping on the ground floor while he slept on the second floor.
 When Julius awoke in the morning, he found his friend with his throat slit, apparently from a robbery during the night.
 He had been lucky on the second floor.[31]
-Somehow, Julius made his way out of Poland to Buenos Aires, where he ended up with other Mlynov boys there, including Sonny Goldseker, who also had a harrowing story of escape.
+Somehow, Julius made his way out of Poland to Buenos Aires, where he ended up with other Mlynov boys there, including David (aka "Sonny/Sam") Goldseker, who also had a harrowing story of escape.

-There were also other Mlynov boys there at the same time as evident from a photo that Sam Goldseker saved from his time there.
 All the Mlynov boys who passed through Argentina on their way to the States had to use various forms of obfuscations to circumvent US customs, some pretending to be Spanish born, one pretending to be Dutch (Julius Deming) and one taking the identity of his brother (Frank Settleman).
 It is clear that a number of them knew and supported each other while in Buenos Aires together.
-It is also clear there are some Mlynov descendants probably still in Argentina that perhaps sometime we will learn about.
-[34]
+It is also seems likely there are some Mlynov descendants probably still in Argentina that perhaps sometime we will learn about.

 The Shargel family from Mlynov also split up at this time to try to get to Baltimore.
 Two of the older Shargel children, Mollie and Itzhik (Julius) had in fact already gone to the US before the War in 1909 and 1911 and had lived for a while in New York before migrating to Baltimore.
 Now that the War was over, the rest of their family wanted to join them.
 Sonny Goldseker, a close friend of Bernard Shargel, recounted the story to his daughter: